rciam/simplesamlphp-module-themevanilla/README.md

 ### Wording

-You can find definitions and dictionaries in the directory `dictionaries`.
+You can find definitions and dictionaries in the `dictionaries` directory.

 ### Images